Bernardo Cuenca Grau

 Biography

 I am a professor at the Department of Computer Science and a Tutorial Fellow at Keble College.
 Until October 2017, I held a prestigious University Research Fellowship awarded by the British Royal Society.
-I am a co-founder of Oxford Semantic Technologies , a start-up company from the University of Oxford focusing on high-performance reasoning and query evaluation over large-scale knowledge graphs.
+I was a co-founder of Oxford Semantic Technologies , a start-up company from the University of Oxford focusing on high-performance reasoning and query evaluation over large-scale knowledge graphs; the company was acquired by Samsung Electronics in July 2024.

 Awards and Fellowships